ArthurClemens/mod_scraper/README.md

 ### Connected page

 The pages that provide the URLs are also called "connected pages".
-Any scraped data will be connected to these pages - either to be copied manually or automatically.
+Any scraped data will be written to these pages - either as manual copy action (copy button) or automatically (with automatic rules).

 ### Rules